 Sure, your tanks are made to hold some gross stuff, but that doesn’t mean you shouldn’t make sure they’re as clean as possible.
+Being mindful about what you put down your sinks and toilet is a great first step.
+These tips will keep your tanks cleaner and your sewer hose will thank you too!

 - Regularly treat your tanks with the recommended chemicals.